tgerarden/aem2850/content/syllabus/_index.md

 ## Course resources

-**I am fully committed to making sure that you learn everything you are hoping to learn from this class.** I will make whatever accommodations I can to help you finish your assignments, do well on your project, and learn and understand the class material.
+**I am fully committed to making sure that you learn everything you are hoping to learn from this class.**

 <!-- If you need extra help, or if you need more time with something, or if you feel like you're behind or not understanding everything, **do not suffer in silence!** Talk to me!
 I will work with you.
 If you tell me you're having trouble, I will not judge you or think less of you.
 I hope you'll extend me the same grace. -->